naveenkalapala/learning-Kubernetes/k8s-concepts/Volumes.md

 ```

-🔄 How Volumes Work with Pods
+ How Volumes Work in Pods

-Volumes are declared under the `volumes` section and mounted into containers via `volumeMounts`.
+Volumes are defined in the Pod spec under the `volumes` section and then mounted into containers via `volumeMounts`.

-Example:

----
+**Example:**

 apiVersion: v1
 kind: Pod
 metadata:
   name: volume-demo
 spec:
   containers:
   - name: app
     image: myapp
     volumeMounts:
     - name: my-storage
       mountPath: /data
   volumes:
   - name: my-storage
     emptyDir: {}
 ```

 ---

-✅ Summary
+ Summary

-* Use `emptyDir` for temporary storage.
+* Use `emptyDir` for temporary storage needs.
+* Use `hostPath` Carefully avoid in production unless necessary.
-* Use `PVC` when you need persistent storage across Pod restarts.
+* Use `PVC` and `PV` for persistent, reusable storage.
-* Use `configMap` and `secret` to inject configs and sensitive data.
+* Use `configMap` and `secret` to inject configuration and secure credentials.
-* Avoid `hostPath` in production unless necessary.
-* Leverage `CSI`, `nfs`, or cloud storage for scalable, production-ready persistence.
+* For cloud-native apps, prefer `CSI`, `nfs`, or cloud storage (like AWS EBS or GCE PD).